-Earlier versions of Spark OCR already support extracting selectable-text tables from PDF and DOCX documents.
+Earlier versions of Spark OCR already support extracting selectable-text tables from PDF and DOCX documents (PDF OCR).
 The 3.3 release adds the ability to add tables that are only available as images – meaning that computer vision deep-learning models are required to identify tables within the document; then identify rows, columns, and cells; and then extract the contents of each cell using local OCR.

 The new ImageTableDetector is added based on CascadeTabNet, which uses Cascade mask Region-based CNN High-Resolution Network (Cascade mask R-CNN HRNet).
 The model was pre-trained on the COCO dataset and fine-tuned on ICDAR 2019 competitions dataset for table detection and demonstrates the state-of-the-art results for ICDAR 2013 and TableBank, besides holding top results for ICDAR 2019.
 Spark OCR 3.3 bundles the following new features and notebooks:

 - ImageTableDetector is a DL model for detecting tables on the image.